Invizabel/TheSilent/README.md

-﻿# TheSilent is a cross platform screen tool written in Python!
+﻿# TheSilent is a cross platform screen-like tool and threading decorator written in Python!

-# work in progress, will update pypi package when done :)